 - You, as a patrol, should avoid yelling at children who are in the intersection (who may panic and run into the path of the vehicle) UNLESS you judge the child is about to be hit.

-- If you have to yell, avoid panic yourself.
-Pretend to be calm.
-If possible, use the child's name.
-Give a short, clear command such as, "Jimmy, run fast to the far side.
+- If you have to yell, avoid panic yourself, pretend to be calm, and if possible, use the child's name-give a short, clear command such as, "Jimmy, run fast to the far side.
 Go now!"

 - Record:

-- Licence number
+- · Licence number

-- ♦ Make of vehicle
+- · Make of vehicle

-- ♦ Colour of vehicle
+- · Colour of vehicle

-- ♦ Description of driver
+- · Description of driver

 - Report to patrol supervisor

-SAFETY PATROL - APPLICATION
+SAFETY PATROL-APPLICATION

 Student name: Grade: Age:

-Address: Bus # (if any):
+Student address: Bus # (if any):

 Classroom teacher:

-Type of patrol job that I am interested in: (check one)
+Type of patrol job I'm interested in (check one):

-☐ Bus patrol ☐ Street patrol ☐ Kir ndergarten patrol
+☐ Bus patrol ☐ Street patrol ☐ Kindergarten patrol

-Any previous experience? ☐ Yes ☐ No
+Any previous experience?
+Yes No

 If yes, state when and where:

-School Patrol Pledge
+BUS PATROL PLEDGE

 If accepted, I promise on my honour to:

-Report for duty on time.
+1) Report for duty on time

-Perform my duties faithfully.
+2) Perform my duties faithfully

-Strive to prevent accidents, always setting a good example. mnle myself
+Strive to prevent accidents, always setting a good example myself

-4) Obey my teachers and officers of the patrol. iipio iiiyooii.
+4) Obey my teachers and officers of the patrol

-5) Report dangerous practices of students.
+5) Report dangerous practices of students

-6) Strive to earn the respect of fellow students.
+6) Strive to earn the respect of fellow students

-7) Serve in all kinds of weather.
+7) Serve in all kinds of weather

-., contain an an accordance

 Student signature

-Parent Consent
+PARENT/GUARDIAN CONSENT

-I hereby consent to have my child serve as a member

-of the school safety patrol, if accepted for this service.
-I w ill endeavour to help my c hild meet the school patrol
+I hereby consent to have my child,, serve as a member of the school safety patrol, if accepted for this service.
+I will endeavour to help my child meet the school patrol pledge.

-pledge.

 Parent/guardian signature

+r archig gaaraian signature

+Page 1 of 1 Policy JLIC-School Safety Patrols

-SAFETY PATROL - EVALUATION
+SAFETY PATROL-EVALUATION

+s c HOOL DIVISION

+Patrol name: Date:

 School: Route #:

-Patrol captain: Year:
+Patrol captain: Year: Year:

+• THERNIT(S) INVOLVED

+2 TUDENT(S) INVOLVED

 Patrol Is Yes No Sometimes

 1) On time

 2) Standing properly

 3) Attending to duty while on post

 4) Courteous and polite while on post

 5) Wearing vest properly while on post

 6) Handling flag properly while on post

-a) Data:

-a) Date:

-a) Date:

-a) Date:
+S SUPERVISOR FOLLOW-UP

-a) Date:b) Date:
+a) Date: a) Date:

 b) Date:

-b) Date:

-b) Date:
+c) Date:

+Evaluator signature Position Date

+Page 1 of 1 Policy JLIC-School Safety Patrols